jul0105/last-byte.github.io/_posts/2019-01-22-securing-your-macbook2.md

 Notice that now, if you open up the terminal and try running `sudo su`, after entering the password, the terminal will get mad at you, insult you and tell you you aren't worthy of possessing the power of ~~Thor~~ root.
 <br>
 ### 3. Cast some spells using the terminal to clean everything up
 Nice and easy until now right?
 And it will stay that way, only that now it's time to fire up the terminal to clean one or two things.
-Assuming your administrator account is named `admin`, run the following command to make sure `/etc/sudoers` file is alright:
+Assuming your administrator account is named `antani`, run the following command to make sure `/etc/sudoers` file is alright:

 ```
-$ su admin
+$ su antani
 $ sudo cat /etc/sudoers
 ```